 Srinivasa Cheekati, M.S.E, Electrical Engineering, Optics and Photonics Focus: Srin is working on developing a custom 3D-imaging system with mirrors and lenses, which will allow for 3dimensional imaging of C. elegans traveling in mazes.

-Jakub Kraus, junior, major in Mathematics and Data Science.
+Jakub Kraus, major in Mathematics and Data Science.
 Jakub is using open source worm tracking software to extract motion data from videos of C. elegans.
 He is also writing code to organize the data into an hdf5 file format and make the data accessible for computations.

 Jiwen Chen, ME; Manali Desai, BSI and Arts&Design; Richard Wall, ME: Multidisciplinary group, working on our ArtsEngine project “LuCelegans: a 3-dimensional, interactive prototype of C. elegans connectome”, 2019-today.
 Former members: Melinda Li, ME; Fee Cristoph, Arts&Design & CSE; Amanda Taylor, Arts&Design and Socio-Anthropology.
 More details on the fascinating LuCelegans project here!